๐Ÿ‘”Principles of Management

 • Cross-functional teams become the primary organizational unit, bringing together diverse skills around shared goals

-• Accelerates innovation by combining perspectives (marketing + engineering + design working together from day one)
+• Accelerates innovation by combining perspectives from the start (marketing + engineering + design working together from day one rather than handing off work sequentially)

-• Demands strong interpersonal skills—success depends on communication, trust, and the ability to navigate conflict without hierarchical authority
+• Demands strong interpersonal skills: success depends on communication, trust, and the ability to navigate conflict without relying on hierarchical authority to settle disputes

-Compare: Matrix vs. Team-Based—both promote collaboration, but matrix maintains the functional hierarchy underneath while team-based structures often replace traditional departments entirely.
-Matrix is a hybrid; team-based is a more radical reorganization.
+Compare: Matrix vs. Team-Based: both promote collaboration, but matrix maintains the functional hierarchy underneath while team-based structures often replace traditional departments entirely.
+Matrix is a hybrid approach; team-based is a more radical reorganization.

 Structures Built for Speed and Empowerment

 These structures minimize management layers to accelerate decision-making and give employees more autonomy.
 They're common in startups and innovative companies.
-The trade-off: empowerment requires mature employees, and scaling becomes difficult.
+The trade-off: empowerment requires capable, self-directed employees, and scaling becomes difficult.

 Flat Structure